 The 15 Most Beautiful Mediterranean Islands

 Capri, on the south side of the Gulf of Naples in Italy, is a revered for its lyrical landscape and sophisticated scene.
 Spellbinding natural sites like the luminous Blue Grotto, Faraglioni Cave, and Arco Naturale are just the beginning.
 It also tempts luxury-oriented travelers with its upmarket lodgings (nab a suite with an ocean-view terrace at Grand Hotel Quisisana), posh shops, attractive piazzas, and mega yachts.
-Don’t miss these other European islands you never thought to visit.
+In doing your research, here are the 12 of the best things to do in Greece.

 Busting cities, quaint villages, pristine beaches, and rich heritage—Sicily, Italy, the largest of the Mediterranean islands, has it all.
 The capital, Palermo, is home to compelling architecture like Cappella Palatina.
 An hour-long train ride to the southeast is the vibrant coastal community of Cefalù.
 On the east side of Sicily, between the cities of Messina and Catania lies Mount Etna, the highest active volcano in Europe.
 Gaze at these gorgeous beaches with the clearest water in the world.

 This Grecian island offers a mesmerizing mix of volcanic terrain, eye-catching structures (the white, cubiform houses carved into the cliffs of Fira and Oia are instantly recognizable), and romantic atmosphere, Santorini oozes Mediterranean amour.
 Add to that polished eateries, superb wineries, and stylish hotels such as Astra Suites and Katikies Santorini.
 And the sought-after sunsets are straight up #vacationgoals.
-On a budget?
-This is the cheapest time to visit Santorini and other top destinations.
+Looking for more beautiful beaches?
+Here are the 12 most stunning black sand beaches around the world.

 Despite being annexed by France in 1769, Corsica hasn’t lost its connection to Italy—as evidenced by its divine trio of food, wine, and music.
 Breath in the salty breeze as you stroll through the captivating, coastal town of Bonifacio.
 Post up at an outdoor café and delight in gastronomic delicacies such as civet de sanglier (wild boar casserole).
 Afterward, experience a little pampering at A Cheda.
 Rugged ridges, dense forests, and challenging trails like GR20 make Corsica fabulous for hiking.
-If you like Corsica, you won’t want to miss these charming French villages that should be on your radar for summer.
+Here are 20 mountain towns that look straight out of a storybook.

 Some Mediterranean islands are more relaxing than others.
 Mykonos, Greece, is a holiday hotspot of epic proportion.
 Think: Sun-drenched beaches and massive dance clubs.
 More than just a good time, this Cycladic isle has a distinctly cosmopolitan air and a dizzying array of attractions.
 Don’t leave without visiting the well-preserved port of Hora, Aegean Maritime Museum, world-famous windmills, and 18th-century Monastery of Paleokastro.
 Craving a low-key evening?
 Linger over a roasted goat and grilled-to-order fish before settling in for some shut-eye at Grace Mykonos.
 Learn how to pick the best vacation based on your personality type.